manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/TARA play.md

 Okay, so This is quote I stole form somewhere.. "you cannot separate Tara's disability from her being female"

-And who decides what's good for us to hear and what isn't?
+*And who decides what's good for us to hear and what isn't?*

+*Whatever it is, if at all it exists, he will tell us himself when he thinks we are good an*